Six addresses for luxury fashion

 Jades

-Jades is considered the fashion address with the highest celebrity density in the city.
-Sometimes it's Justin Timberlake, sometimes Victoria Beckham or Georgia May Jagger who pay a visit to the store on the occasion of a product launch, including the press and groupies.
-National football players, film and TV celebrities and influencers are more at ease in the hallowed halls, browsing through the collections of Off-White c/o Virgil Abloh, Kenzo, Iro, Lala Berlin and Amiri.
-The selection ranges from casual to luxurious - but there's always a bit of glam involved.
+Jades is considered the fashion address with the highest density of celebrities in the city.
+Sometimes it's Justin Timberlake, sometimes Victoria Beckham or Georgia May Jagger who pay a visit to the store on the occasion of a product launch, press contingent and groupies included.
+National soccer players, film and TV celebrities and influencers are more at ease in the hallowed halls, browsing through the collections of Off-White c/o Virgil Abloh, Kenzo, Iro, Lala Berlin and Amiri.
+The range extends from casual to luxurious - but there's always a bit of glam involved.

 Joe Merino

-High-quality, straightforward, sustainable.
-With these words, you can get even male fashionistas into the changing rooms.
-Once they've slipped into the clothes, the natural look is convincing.
-Another pro-argument: In addition to the Düsseldorf store of Joe Merino, the entire spectrum of the simply beautiful knitwear collection for men is only available in Antwerp.
+High quality, straightforward, sustainable.
+With these words, you can even get male fashionistas into the changing rooms.
+Once you slip into them, the natural look is convincing.
+Another pro argument: in addition to the Joe Merino store in Düsseldorf, the entire spectrum of the simple, beautiful knitwear collection for men is only available in Antwerp.

 Tiger of Sweden

-Anyone who has ever been to Stockholm knows that no one can hold a candle to the Swedish man when it comes to fashion.
-The Scandinavians effortlessly perform the balancing act between trend consciousness and nonchalance.
-Ambitious men know where to go: to Tiger of Sweden on Grabenstrasse in the old town, where the Stockholmers have a flagship store.
+Anyone who has ever been to Stockholm knows that when it comes to fashion, no one can hold a candle to the Swedish man.
+The Scandinavians effortlessly manage the balancing act between trend awareness and nonchalance.
+Ambitious men therefore know where to head: to Tiger of Sweden on Grabenstrasse in the old town, where the Stockholmers have a flagship store.
 Incidentally, women also dress there.

 OSKA

-A statement against the trend glut.
-OSKA on Hohe Straße has nothing to do with short-lived trends.
-Instead, the brand celebrates high-quality natural materials and propagates colors and cuts that bring out the personality of its customers.
+A statement against the glut of trends.
+OSKA on Hohe Strasse has nothing to do with short-lived trends.
+Instead, the brand celebrates high-quality natural materials and promotes colors and cuts that bring out the personality of its customers.

 Red Wing Shoe Store

 The red wings are cult.
-The sturdy footwear from Red Wing, Minnesota, inspires male heritage lovers in particular.
-It's a good thing that the brand, which was founded in 1905 by a German emigrant and upholds the shoemaking tradition, has its own store on Hohe Straße in Düsseldorf.
-After shopping for shoes, stop in at the neighboring traditional bistro Münstermann Kontor.
+The robust footwear from Red Wing, Minnesota, is particularly popular with male heritage lovers.
+It's a good thing that the brand, which was founded in 1905 by a German emigrant and upholds the shoemaking tradition, has its own store on Hohe Strasse in Düsseldorf.
+After shopping for shoes, head to the neighboring traditional bistro Münstermann Kontor.

 - Overnight stay including breakfast at a great price